JianXinyu/ENGI-4892-Data-Structure-and-Algorithms/Exercises/6Tree/treeReport.md

 ## Exercises for 10 Jul 2020

 1. Implement a method to rotate a subtree, either to the left or to the right.
 Use your previously-implemented GraphViz DOT output to test it.
 What is its algorithmic complexity?

+   see BST.h method rotate().

+   the algorithmic complexity is O(1).

 2. Create a subclass of the `BinarySearchTree` class that implements AVL rebalancing when you perform a left-left or a right-right insertion that puts a subtree out of balance.
 What is the algorithmic complexity of this new `insert` method?

+   see BST.h class AVL.

+   time complexity still is $log_2 n$.

 [
   ](https://memorialu.gitlab.io/Engineering/ECE/Teaching/data-structures/website/modules/trees/avl/)